Nepal-Bhutan Flights: Everything You Need to Know!

 - by Beatrice

-Two local carriers—the Bhutan Airlines and Drukair—provide incoming and outgoing direct flights to and from Paro International Airport.
-These two carriers service regular flights to Bhutan from other countries like India (Delhi, Bagdogra, Gaya, Guwahati, and Kolkota), Bangkok (Thailand), Singapore, and Kathmandu, Nepal, and Dhaka (Bangladesh).
+Two local carriers—Bhutan Airlines and Drukair—provide incoming and outgoing direct flights to and from Paro International Airport.
+These two carriers service regular flights to Bhutan from other countries like India (Delhi, Bagdogra, Gaya, Guwahati, and Kolkota), Thailand(Bangkok), Singapore, and Nepal(Kathmandu) and Bangladesh(Dhaka).